Water Chemistry Water Chemistry — Can You Vacuum Pool After Adding Chemicals? Safety Guide

 After SLAM Treatment

 During a SLAM (Shock Level And Maintain) process, you'll maintain elevated chlorine levels of 10-20+ ppm.
-Avoid vacuuming during active SLAM treatment due to these high levels - wait until the process is complete and chlorine drops to normal operating levels.
+Brushing and vacuuming during a SLAM is actually recommended — it removes dead algae so it stops consuming chlorine.
+Vacuum and brush throughout the process; the elevated chlorine won't harm your equipment.
 The high chlorine will kill algae and bacteria, creating debris that needs removal, but timing is critical.

 After Algaecide Treatment